andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Temp next

+Foldmarker commands `zfaf` do not insert comments before marker

+Review Haskell type insert maps `,tw`
+  " Type Inserts

 douplicating line with \t. then edit and j/go down jumps to the beginning of the line - should stay in the same row

 make HsNextSignature motions vis-selection compliant then use this for the haskell function text object this could then be used for unicode replace - and rename of vars

-next vim title comment

 operator pending map/motion for vimscript func

 easyclip setting causes redundant undo step at insert leave show quickfix process (1 of 4) in statusbar of inactive quickfix list. currently c-g does output the state in the command line

 after duplicating a line and then commenting the orig line and moving down with 'j'